haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 If we switch the internal representation of `Text` from UTF-16 to UTF-8, all such conversions would be made redundant and we'll be able just check that a `ByteString` is a valid UTF-8 (which is most often the case) and copy it into `Text`.
-If in future `ByteString` switch to be backed by unpinned memory, we'd be able to eliminate copying entirely.
+If in the future `ByteString` switches to be backed by unpinned memory, we'd be able to eliminate copying entirely.

 `Text` is also often used in contexts, which involve mostly ASCII characters.
-This often prompts developers to use `ByteString` instead of `Text` to save 2x space in a (false) hope that their data would never happen to contain anything non-ASCII.
+This often prompts developers to use `ByteString` instead of `Text` to save half the space in a (false) hope that their data would never happen to contain anything non-ASCII.
-Backing `Text` by UTF-8 removes this source of inefficiency, reduces memory consumption up to 2x and promote more convergence to use `Text` for all stringy things (as opposed to binary data).
+Backing `Text` by UTF-8 removes this source of inefficiency, reduces memory consumption by up to half and promote more convergence to use `Text` for all stringy things (as opposed to binary data).

 Modern computer science research is focused on developing faster algorithms